-Lightning storms started many fires in 2011 which traveled up-slope and jumped existing fire breaks.
-With luck and hard work the fire was contained.
+Lightning storms started many fires in 2011 which traveled up slope and jumped existing fire breaks.
+With luck and hard work the fire was able to be contained.

 There is a need to keep fire from jumping firebreak roads because of the high potential for igniting large areas of dense, dry, or dead cedars.

 A plan was outlined for Natural Texas to follow: